jason-olimpio/report-portal/README.md

 # SOS Reports

-Welcome to **SOS Reports**, the app that allows you to actively contribute to keeping your city clean!
+SOS Reports is an app that allows you to actively contribute to keeping your city clean!
 With just a few taps, you can report abandoned waste and help authorities take prompt action.

 **How does it work?**
 Take a photo of the issue, add a description, and the app will automatically record the location.
 Reports are then sent to urban sanitation services for resolution.